 You know, growing up in the eighties you could go from one style in a movie to another style, and that was okay.
 In the nineties you had to obey your niche.
 You had to follow the code and never step outside of exactly what you’re doing.
 If you do a slasher movie, you need to make it serious and scary.
 You cannot have humor and you can’t have different styles.
 That was something that was really fun in the eighties.
 What I really tried to do with Piranha was I tried to navigate between the horror, the comedy, to the action and adventure, and just get the audience with me on that roller coaster and just go through the ride of a spring break attack.

 Yeah, I see what you mean.
-A guilty pleasure is something that’s like, a direct-to-video film or just a really B-movie.
-But I see what you’re saying.
-The term guilty pleasure is more for me as a filmmaker, and not the audience.
-After Mirrors I could’ve gone for something more action driven and serious, but I had to do this movie.
+A guilty pleasure is something that’s, like, a direct-to-video film or just a B-movie.
+The term guilty pleasure is more for me as a filmmaker, not the audience.
+After Mirrors I could’ve gone for something more action-driven and serious, but I had to do this movie.
 I had to make that ode to my teenage years where we were watching movies and cheering whenever we saw a topless girl.
 I needed to go to that direction one more time.
-The guilty pleasure is more from my side, and I’m really happy.
-It’s fun because usually watching a movie three hundred times I get a bit bored, but this one I really had a lot of pleasure with re-watching it.
+The guilty pleasure is more from my side.
+It’s fun because usually watching a movie three hundred times I get a bit bored, but this one I really had a lot of pleasure with rewatching it.
 It was like looking at a picture from a great party.

-What made you finally wanna go in that direction now after Mirrors?
+What made you finally want to go in that direction after Mirrors?